jidongxiao/CSCI1200-DataStructures/hws/youtube_comments/README.md

 **Definition of deleting a comment**:  in this assignment, the definition of "deleting a comment" means delete this current comment, as well as all its descendants.
 For example, if A is a comment, B is a reply to A, C is a reply to B, D is also a reply to B, E is a reply to D, F is a reply to E, then the operation of "deleting A" means deleting A, B, C, D, E, and F, i.e., deleting A, and all of its descendants.

-The following three pictures from youtube demonstrate the visual effect of this delete process.
+The following three pictures from YouTube demonstrate the visual effect of this delete process.

 - Before delete, we have four comments: "test", "test2", "test3", "test4". "test" and "test4" are both comments to the video, thus they are siblings, and have no parents."test2" is a reply comment to "test", thus "test2" is the child of "test", and "test" is the parent of "test2". "test3" is a reply comment to "test2", thus "test3" is the child of "test2", and "test2" is the parent of "test3".
 (Question: if "test2" is the parent of "test3", then why do "test2" and "test3" have the same indentation?
-Well, this is exactly the problem youtube has and it is exactly what we want to you solve in this assignment.)
+Well, this is exactly the problem YouTube has and it is exactly what we want to you solve in this assignment.)
 ![alt text](before_delete.png "before delete")

 - Now we want to delete "test".
 Based on our definition of delete, this should cause the deletion of "test", "test2", and "test3".